matm/jQuery-File-Upload-Wiki/Setup.md

 Note that the response should always be a JSON array even if only one file is uploaded.

-Visit the uploaded folder's "example" directory - you should see a file upload interface similar to the demo, allowing you to upload files to your website.
+Visit the uploaded directory - you should see the same file upload interface as in the demo, allowing you to upload files to your website.

 ### Content-Type Negotiation
 The file upload plugin makes use of an Iframe Transport module for browsers like *Microsoft Internet Explorer* and *Opera*, which do not yet support [XMLHTTPRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads.